 - Open standard for real-time information is increasingly popular, particularly for bikeshare and scooters (GBFS)

-- This standard could be modified to include mopeds and carshare
+- Work is underway to include mopeds and carshare

 - Payment and unlocking, however, rely on proprietary APIs that can be standardized